STyrer95/PowerShell_Scripts/README.md

 - The script utilizes the `Get-MpComputerStatus` cmdlet, which is available in PowerShell 5.1 and later versions.
 Ensure that you have an appropriate version of PowerShell installed on the system where you intend to run the script.

 **Disclaimer**: Handle the generated HTML reports with care and ensure that you do not share sensitive security-related information with unauthorized individuals.
 Execute the script in a secure environment and use the reports responsibly.

+# Windows Defender Threat Detection and Email Report Script

+This PowerShell script is designed to check for threat detections in Windows Defender for the currently logged-in user.
+It generates an HTML report containing threat information and, if a threat is detected, composes and sends an email to the specified recipient with the threat detection details.

+## Function: Get-CurrentLoggedInUser

+This function retrieves the username of the currently logged-in user from the `Win32_ComputerSystem` WMI class.
+It handles domain-based usernames and extracts the user's actual username, which is then returned.

+## Function: Check-UserThreatDetection

+This function checks for threat detections in Windows Defender for a specified user and generates an HTML report with the detected threats.
+The function takes two parameters:

+- `userName`: The username of the user whose threat detections are to be checked.
+- `outputFile`: The path of the output HTML report file to be generated.

+If any threat is detected, the function proceeds to compose an email with the HTML report as the email body and sends it using the `Send-MailMessage` cmdlet.
+The email is sent to the specified recipient, and the sender, subject, SMTP server, and other email parameters can be customized in the script.

+## Main Script

+The main script starts by calling the `Get-CurrentLoggedInUser` function to retrieve the currently logged-in user's username.
+If successful, it displays the username and then proceeds to call the `Check-UserThreatDetection` function to check for threat detections and generate the HTML report.

+If a threat is detected, the script composes and sends an email to the specified recipient, including the HTML report as an attachment.
+The script uses the `Send-MailMessage` cmdlet to handle the email sending process.

+## Usage

+1. Save the script in a `.ps1` file, e.g., `ThreatDetectionAndEmailReport.ps1`.
+2. Open a PowerShell window and navigate to the folder containing the script.
+3. Customize the email parameters in the `Check-UserThreatDetection` function:

+   - `$emailParams['To']`: Replace with the recipient's email address.
+   - `$emailParams['From']`: Replace with the sender's email address.
+   - `$emailParams['Subject']`: Modify the subject of the email as desired.
+   - `$emailParams['SmtpServer']`: Replace with the SMTP server address for sending emails.

+4. Execute the script by running `.\ThreatDetectionAndEmailReport.ps1`.

+Please ensure that you have Microsoft Outlook installed on the system, and the email parameters are correctly configured with valid email addresses and SMTP server details.
+Additionally, have the necessary permissions and authentication credentials to send emails via the specified SMTP server.

+The script will check for threat detections in Windows Defender for the currently logged-in user.
+If any threats are found, it will generate an HTML report and send an email to the specified recipient with the threat details.
+If no threat is detected, the email will not be sent, and the script will proceed as usual.

+**Note**: It is essential to use this script responsibly and test it in a controlled environment before deploying it in a production setting.
+Sending sensitive information via email should be handled with care, and the script should only be run in secure and authorized environments.